vivqu/vivqu.github.io/_posts/2023-04-30-app-approval-hell.md

 *This section says that sensitive scopes only take 3-5 days, but the FAQ says up to 10 days.
 Which one is is it?*
 <br />

-Each individual problem with the documentation and all of the different flows/screens of the Google Cloud Console may not be that big of a deal.
-But when you start adding it all together, it amounts to major confusion for developers.
+Each individual documentation issue and any one setup flow being a little hard to understand may not be that big of a deal.
+But when you start adding it all together, it amounts to major confusion for developers when using Google Cloud Console.
 Important information about review times depending on specific API permissions is buried deep in the errata of FAQ docs or sidebars that users easily can ignore.

 The actual impact on my side project of missing the verification process was just some embarrassment when I showed a friend an incomplete project.
-But for startups or software projects where every minute and day counts, such a poor developer experience in the Google Cloud Console can lead to unacceptably long delays.
+But for startups or software projects where every minute and day counts, such a poor developer experience can accidentally cause long delays.

 <br />
 # Part 4: How do I get approved?
 Nyah nyah, I won't tell you.

-Now that there was only one more submission process to get through, it was smooth sailing to get the extension working correctly, right?
+So now that I knew there was only one more submission process to get through, it was smooth sailing to get the extension working correctly, right?

 Alas, there was one more level to descend to in developer hell.

-If the Chrome web store was comically slow in responding but lax in its review process, the API OAuth verification was the exact opposite: quicker to respond but extremely anal about every requirement.
+If the Chrome web store was comically slow in responding but lax in its review process, the API OAuth verification was the exact opposite: quicker to respond but extremely nitpicky about every requirement.

 I submitted my verification request on February 9th and finally was approved on March 19th, a full 38 days later.
 It took almost the same time end-to-end as getting the first version of the extension approved.
 But instead of radio silence, I was in an endless back-and-forth with the reviewers: